Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 TEQSA: Tertiary Education Quality and Standards Agency.
 The national regulator for the higher education sector in Australia.
 See https://www.teqsa.gov.au/

-Testamur: The certificate issued at the completion of a course of study that indicates the student has fulfilled all the requirements prescribed for that course of study and qualifies him or her for the award conferred by the authority of the College Council.
-See Academic Documents Policy at http://www.avondale.edu.au/policies/
+Testamur: The certificate issued at the completion of a course of study that indicates the student has fulfilled all the requirements prescribed for that course of study and qualifies him or her for the award conferred by the authority of the Avondale University Council.
+See Academic Documents Policy at https://www.avondale.edu.au/policies/

 Turnitin: A web-based tool through which assignments can be submitted to allow a text-matching service.
 See https://www.avondale.edu.au/library/academic-integrity/turnitin/turnitin-for-students/

 Unconfirmed Unit: A unit with a status of ‘unconfirmed’ indicates that the student is not enrolled in the unit.
-If the student plans to study the unit he/she must log into Student Connect and change it to a status of enrolled.
-See Unit Enrolment Policy http://www.avondale.edu.au/policies/
+If the student plans to study the unit they must log into Student Connect and change it to a status of enrolled.
+See Unit Enrolment Policy https://www.avondale.edu.au/policies/

 Unit codes: Unit codes at Avondale indicate the discipline area and the year level of the unit.
 The first four letters indicate the discipline area (e.g., EDUC indicates Education).
 The first digit indicates the year level, for example: